groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-04-12-how-to-compare-files-with-groupdocs-php-sdk/index.md

 url: /2013/04/12/how-to-compare-files-with-groupdocs-php-sdk/
 author: 'Derek Hyland'
 summary: ''
-tags: ['API', 'document comparison', 'GroupDocs API', 'GroupDocs API SDK', 'GroupDocs Comparison', 'zArchive']
+tags: ['API', 'document comparison', 'GroupDocs API', 'GroupDocs API SDK', 'zArchive']
+categories: ['GroupDocs.Comparison Product Family']
 ---

 This article explains the basics of using PHP SDK classes and methods.
 In this article I'll use the Comparison API and show how to [compare two documents](http://groupdocs.com/apps/comparison) from a GroupDocs account.
 [Find information about other methods in the Swagger explorer](https://api.groupdocs.com/v2.0/spec/).